Parking, Mobility and Vehicle Traffic

 Subletting of parking spaces without the authorization of the Parking and Sustainable Mobility Services office will not be permitted.
 Members of the faculty or staff on leave from the University may make arrangements in advance for the re-assignment of their reserved space and be eligible for return of a reserved space upon their return to the University.
 Note that a sublet fee is applicable.

 21. Contravention of Signs or Instructions

-No motor vehicle shall be parked or operated on the campus in such a manner as to contravene instructions on a traffic and/or parking sign or, as such as issued by a patrol person.
+No motor vehicle shall be parked or operated on any campus in such a manner as to contravene instructions on a traffic and/or parking sign or, instructions or directions issued by a patrol person.

 22. Duty to Obey Directions

 Every person shall obey all instructions or directions concerning movement of pedestrian and vehicular traffic given by the Senior Director, Campus Safety and Security Services or the Director Parking and Sustainable Mobility Services or by anyone acting under their authority.

 23. Exemption of Emergency Vehicles